Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 ## Yield and conversion

-The documentation of yield and conversion in biocatalysis is crucial as it provides essential insights into the efficiency of a reaction and the amount of desired product obtained.
+The documentation of yield and conversion provides essential insights into the efficiency of a reaction and the amount of desired product obtained.

 <details> <Summary>Yield and conversion</Summary>